Researchers Explore A Drug-Free Idea To Relieve Chronic Pain: Green Light

 Jones says the only downside is finding time to spend in a dark room with just a green light for company.

-In a separate clinical trial, researchers at Duke University are seeing if that problem can be solved through a wearable treatment.
+In a separate clinical trial, researchers at Duke University are trying to see if that problem can be solved through a wearable treatment.

 "Having a patient sit in a room with green ambient light is not necessarily conducive to normal life," says Padma Gulur, a professor of anesthesiology, who is leading the Duke study.

-Gulur's NIH funded study is looking at how different shades of glasses — clear, blue and green — affect postoperative pain and fibromyalgia.
+Gulur's NIH-funded study is looking at how different shades of glasses — clear, blue and green — affect postoperative pain and fibromyalgia.
 She says the early results are encouraging her to pursue larger human studies for multiple conditions.

 "It just goes to show the power of our nervous system in how it responds and adapts to different stimuli," says Gulur.